Frequently Asked Questions

 Most Universities in Australia use interviews as part of the entry criteria.
 To find out the specific entry requirements for the course you are interested in, please contact the university directly.

-For a general overview of which universities require an interview, please download our free university admissions information sheet from our free resources page.
+For a general overview of which universities require an interview, please see the resources on our university admssions page.

 Note that all of MedEntry’s packages include a comprehensive University Admissions Guide.